Dorset's Weekly Wonders

 King Alfred statue, Shaftesbury Abbey

 Middle schools (for ages 8-13) are a rarity in Dorset now.
 Fondly remembered is King Alfred’s Middle School, Shaftesbury, which closed in 2004.
-As well as nostalgic regrets, there was concern about what would happen to its prized possession: the 2½-metre-high statue of King Alfred, who established Shaftesbury
+As well as nostalgic regrets, there was concern about what would happen to its prized possession: the 2½-metre-high statue of King Alfred, who

 John Newth 03 Apr 2026